PApostol/spark-submit/README.md

 #### Testing

-You can do some simple testing with local mode Spark after cloning the repo:
+You can do some simple testing with local mode Spark after cloning the repo.

-`python tests/run_test.py`

 Note any additional requirements for running the tests: `pip install -r tests/requirements.txt`

+`pytest tests/`

+`python tests/run_integration_test.py`

 #### Additional methods